ClayneID/GTPS-Server-Status-Bot/README.md

 * And rename ur exe to enet.exe
 ## How To Setup?
  1. Extract the zip to your source file server
- 2. Open command prompt
- 3. cd (files where you put index.js)
- 4. npm i discord.js
- 5. npm i randomcolor
+ 2. Run install.bat
+ 3. Edit the index.js
+ 4. After the install.bat force closing
+ 5. Run start.bat
- 6. npm i child-process
+ 6. Enjoy
- 7. npm i line-reader
- 8. node index.js
 #### What Benefits Making Server Status Bot Inside VPS?
  1. Online 24/7 Without Hosting!
  2. Can Scan ur exe (if exe is not running, the bot will say down else if ur exe is running the bot will say up)